 1. Bubble: Best for visual editing of AI-generated apps

-Bubble lets you edit everything AI generates — UI, workflows, data types, database structure, and privacy rules — directly in a visual editor, with no coding required.
-It’s the only fully visual AI app builder built for launching real web and native mobile apps, not just prototypes.
+Bubble generates your app with AI.
+Then it lets you edit everything it creates, including UI, workflows, data types, database structure, and privacy rules, directly in a visual editor with no coding required.
+It’s built for launching real apps, not just prototypes.

-Web and native iOS and Android apps are built from one editor with a shared backend, database, and workflow logic.
-Built-in features include a security dashboard, automatic privacy rules, SOC 2 Type II compliance, version control, and mobile publishing tools for the App Store and Google Play.
-Availability and limits vary by plan and feature status.
+You build web and native iOS and Android apps from one editor, with a shared backend, database, and workflow logic.
+It also includes a security dashboard, visual privacy rules (with AI-assisted generation for sensitive data types), SOC 2 Type II compliance, version control, and mobile publishing tools for the Apple App Store and Google Play Store.

 Best for:

-- Teams that need to see and understand exactly how their app works, maintain it over time, and avoid inheriting generated code they can’t read.
+- Teams that need to see and understand exactly how their app works.
+Visual workflows mean you can maintain your app over time and avoid inheriting generated code you can’t read.

 2. Cursor: Best for AI-assisted code editing with full review